FREQUENTLY ASKED QUESTIONS

 Campers will have the opportunity to train with multiple event areas if they would like to.

 Q: Who are the instructors?

 The renowned Oregon Track and Field coaching staff will lead each training session with help from several other college and high school coaches.
-Current and former Oregon student-athletes will assist the coaches to encourage a variety of teaching styles.
+Current and former Oregon student-athletes will assist the coaches.

 Q: What is Eugene, Oregon like?